April 29, 2025

 Main Benefits:

-Made for the hiking the Alps in mild weather, the Salewa Mountain Trainer Lite is a sturdy hiking shoe for serious hikes in the mountains.
+Made for the hiking the Alps in mild weather, the Salewa Mountain Trainer Lite is a sturdy hiking shoe for serious hikes.
 It’s a hybrid that mixes the support of a hiking shoe and climb-oriented features of an approach shoe, so it excels on technical trails with some rock scrambling.
+I've hiked some tough mountains in the U.S. and Europe in the Mountain Trainer Lite.
 In spite of its name, the Mountain Trainer Lite GTX is not a lightweight hiking shoe; it’s a burly shoe with stiff and sturdy soles for excellent stability and support on uneven ground.
 The stiffest, most supportive hiking shoe on this list, the Mountain Trainer Lite has plenty of chops for hard mountain hikes.

 Best Fit